 Conclusion

-- How much money do I have to make in my own country if I want to easily spare around 650 euros a month?
+• How much would I need to earn in my own country to comfortably save around 650 euros each month?

 Thank you for reading!
 If you have any further question about the salary, please leave a comment below.
 If you didn’t read my stories on the blog, here is the first chapter